OpenHisiIpCam/hiburn/README.md

 ## :eyeglasses: About <a name="about"></a>

+This is U-Boot interaction automation utility.
+Main function is kernel, rootfs RAM upload and starting system.
+This can be useful during development in cases, when you have to repeat reset-upload-start cycle many times.

+Basicly tool catches U-Boot prompt, inputs commands to tune net, set kernel bootargs, start kernel.
+Also there are hooks that allow tool control power of the target device using some other hardware (see (Typical scenario->Remote debug facility](#remote_debug_facility) for details).

 ## :cd: Installation <a name="installation"></a>

 The tool is written on python3 and needs (obviously) python3 as well as a few packages from PyPI.